Smutchings/smutchings.github.io/pages/goals.md

 My current professional and financials goals are:

 ### Transition to full-time work
 My major professional goal of this year is to transition back to a full-time working schedule.
-I am currently working 3-4 days a week at [The Familiar Ltd](https://www.thefamiliar.tech).
+I am currently working 3 days a week at [The Familiar Ltd](https://www.thefamiliar.tech).

 ### 2020/21 Earnings of over £30,000
 For much of the last few years, I've lived in less than £500 per month.
 This year, I would like to get my income back on track, with the goal to earn over £30,000 in the 2020/21 financial year.

+Salary as of {{ page.lastUpdate }}: £13,260
+FTE: £22,100

 ### Pay Off My Short-Term Debts
 I have short-term debts from previous years living on very limited budgets.
 I hope to have paid these off by the end of 2020.
 These debts are:

-- Family Loan (£750 remaining)
+- Family Loan (£750 remaining) ⏸
-- Credit Card (£1,662.62 remaining)
+- Credit Card (£1,662.62 £1,139.45 remaining) ⬇️
-- Student Overdraft (£1,500 remaining)
+- Student Overdraft (£1,500 remaining) ⏸
-- PayPal Finance (£1,514.72 remaining)
+- PayPal Finance (£1,507.93 remaining) ⬇️

-Total to be paid: £5,427.34
+Total to be paid: £4,897.38

-Change since {{ page.lastUpdate}}: ⬇️ £284.75
+Change since {{ page.lastUpdate}}: ⬇️ £529.96

 ### Run Five Design Sprints with The Familiar
 This year, I plan to run at least FIVE Design Sprints with The Familiar.
 If your company or app could benefit from solving a big problem in a short time frame, let me know and help me reach this target.